Jacotsu/polibeepsync/docs/source/index.rst

 How to Install/Remove
 ============================

-Installation (and removal) instructions are provided in the :doc:`installation` page for Windows and Linux.
+Installation (and removal) instructions are provided in the :doc:`installation-win` page for Windows and :doc:`installation-linux` for Linux.
 The program hasn't been tested on Mac OS X yet.

 Quickstart
 ============